List of roller coaster elements: Dive loop

-A dive loop, also known as a diving loop, is a type of B&M and Gerstlauer roller coaster inversion whose inspiration was taken from a stunt plane maneuver.
-It is the reverse of an Immelmann loop.
-The track twists upward and to the side and then dives toward the ground in a half-vertical loop.
-This element is common on many B&M roller coasters.
-Arrow and Vekoma use a similar version of the element known as a reverse sidewinder, as seen in Arrow's Cyclone at Dreamworld in Australia and Vekoma's Blue Hawk at Six Flags Over Georgia.
+A dive loop, or diving loop, is a roller coaster inversion whose inspiration was taken from a stunt plane maneuver.
+It is the reverse of an Immelmann loop, where the track twists upward and to the side followed by a dive toward the ground in a half-vertical loop.
+This element is commonly found on B&M and Gerstlauer roller coasters.
+Arrow and Vekoma feature a similar version of the inversion they call a reverse sidewinder, which can be found in Arrow's Cyclone at Dreamworld in Australia and Vekoma's Blue Hawk at Six Flags Over Georgia.

+Finnish loop

+A Finnish loop consists of a twisted dive followed by a vertical loop.
+It was first used by Gerstlauer at Power Park's Junker in 2015.

 Heartline roll

-A heartline roll, also known as a barrel roll, is a roller coaster inversion in which the rider performs a 360-degree roll.
-The center of the train rotates on one axis.
-The track changes in elevation to keep the train moving in the same line in which it entered the element.
-In an in-line twist, a similar element, the track remains straight at the same elevation.
-The point of rotation is either above or below the rider's point of view, unlike a heartline roll which keeps the point of rotation near the middle.
-An example of this element is Colossus at Thorpe Park, which features five heartline rolls, or The Smiler, which has its first inversion as a heartline roll.
+A heartline roll, also known as a barrel roll, is a 360-degree roller coaster inversion that rotates at the center of the train on one axis.
+The focus of the element is keeping the train moving in a straight line, which is accomplished by having the track change in elevation – rising and falling – throughout the inversion.
+From the rider's point of view, the rotation occurs near the chest, hence the name "heartline roll".
+Colossus at Thorpe Park notably features five heartline rolls.
+In a similar element known as an in-line twist, the track remains at the same elevation throughout the inversion, producing a different point of rotation that is either above or below the rider's point of view.

-Immelmann
+Immelmann loop

-An Immelmann is a popular inversion found on many B&M roller coasters.
-In an Immelmann, riders enter a half-loop followed by a half twist and then exit the element traveling in the opposite direction making a 180-degree turn.
-The inversion is similar to the sidewinder which exits closer to 90°, or perpendicular to the entrance point.
+An Immelmann loop is a popular inversion found on many B&M roller coasters.
+In an Immelmann loop, riders enter a half-loop followed by a half twist, and then exit the element traveling in the opposite direction making a 180-degree turn.
+The inversion is similar to a sidewinder which exits closer to 90°, or perpendicular to the entrance point.

 An Immelmann loop becomes a dive loop if the entrance and exit points are reversed.
 The name "Immelmann" comes from the Immelmann turn, an aircraft maneuver named after the World War I German fighter pilot Max Immelmann.
 Immelmanns are commonly found as the first element on B&M Dive Coasters.
 A notable example is Valravn at Cedar Point, which has an Immelmann loop immediately following the first drop.